Muenchhusia moscheutos

-Hibiscus moscheutos in the Mallows Bay–Potomac River National Marine Sanctuary.
+Muenchhusia moscheutos in the Mallows Bay–Potomac River National Marine Sanctuary.

-Hibiscus moscheutos, the rose mallow, swamp rose-mallow, crimsoneyed rosemallow, or eastern rosemallow, is a species of flowering plant in the family Malvaceae.
+Muenchhusia moscheutos, the rose mallow, swamp rose-mallow, crimsoneyed rosemallow, or eastern rosemallow, is a species of flowering plant in the family Malvaceae.
 It is a cold-hardy perennial wetland plant that can grow in large colonies.
 The hirsute leaves are of variable morphology, but are commonly deltoidal in shape with up to three lobes.
 It is found in wetlands and along the riverine systems of the eastern United States from Texas to the Atlantic states, its territory extending northward to southern Ontario.
+Subspecies lasiocarpos is also native to northeastern Mexico, California, and Utah.

+Description

 Numerous forms exist in nature.
 It is a tall plant, with a height of 1.5–2.5 m and flowers up to 20 cm across.
 Petal colors range from pure white through various pinks to deep red, and most have an eye of deep maroon.
 Taxonomic consensus is lacking for the nomenclature of the multiple subspecies.
 The flowers are borne apically, whereas the related Hibiscus laevis carries bud and bloom along the stem.

+Tall herbaceous shrub-like, perrenial forb.
+Produces multiple stems from a large woody rootstock which are about 3-8 ft tall (1.23m) each year.
+Thrives in full sun where it blooms at full capacity and becomes resistant to disease.
+Blooming period lasts up to 1 month but individual flowers are short lived.
+Typically blooms in Summer and early Fall and produces fruits in late Summer, Fall and Winter.

+Flowers are perfect and hollyhock-like and in shades of pink, white, red or burgundy and measure up to 8 inches in diameter.
+5 spreading petals with red or burgundy central eye and a staminal column that is light yellow to cream color.
+Leaves are ovate to lanceolate, alternate, greenish gray to green on adaxial surface, abaxial side white and hairy.
+Flowers mature into oval, short-beaked, 1-1.25 inch seed capsules that contain a ring of seeds inside.

+Taxonomy

+It was first described as Hibiscus moscheutos by Carl Linnaeus in 1753.
+It was moved to the genus Muenchhusia as Muenchhusia moscheutos by Margaret M. Hanes and Russell Lindsay Barrett in 2025.